HCPSS/school-messenger-help/_posts/2014-02-17-quickly-send.markdown

 ![saved list](/school-messenger-help/images/subject-from-name.png)

-> no-reply@hcpss.org is the required email to set the message to.
-Avoid any other characters or numbers in the "from email" area
+> no-reply@hcpss.org is the required email to set the "from email" to.
+Avoid any other characters or numbers in the "from email" area.

 <a id="message-editing"></a>

 ## Crafting a Message

-The defaulted message area has a title, important text, and a body area that you can change.
+The default message area has a title, important text, and a body area that can be changed.

 You can either delete the important text area, or add your school's motto if you're stuck on what to do with it.